About OneDrive Sync

 Step 1.
 Create a MultCloud account free and log in.

 Step 2.
-In its main console, click “Add Cloud Drives” in the top menu and select “OneDrive” from the right cloud drive list, and then click “Next”.
+In its main console, click “Add Cloud” on the left side and select “OneDrive” from the right cloud drive list.

 Step 3.
-Input a display name for the account and click “Add OneDrive Account”.
-Then you will be redirected to OneDrive to sign in and allow letting MultCloud get access to your OneDrive account.
+Then, you will be redirected to OneDrive to sign in and allow letting MultCloud get access to your OneDrive account.

 Step 4.
 Repeat previous two steps to add Dropbox account.
 As long as sign in your cloud accounts one time, they will be added to MultCloud automatically whenever you log in afterward.

 Step 6.
 Click on “Sync Now” to perform the task.
-Once you settled a sync task, you can also commit it or re-edit, delete, view logs, etc. from the Tasks manager.
+Once you settled a sync task, you can also commit it or re-edit, delete, view logs, etc. from the "Task List".

 Tips: You can click on Options to select the way cloud syncing, One-Way Sync or Two-Way Sync.
 And there are seven more detailed sync methods in One-Way Sync.